jessnicwelch/edwebinar_mar19/edwebinar_mar19_ornldaac_tutorial.md

-Most functions we will use are from the raster package or are included upon installation of R.
+Most functions we will use are from the raster package or are included upon installation of R. Notice that we can set options for the raster package with `rasterOptions()`.
+These will help you see how long your code will take to run and help manage large objects.

 ```r